-This year's fair value movement on financial instruments was a gain of $\pounds4.3$ million (2022 - $\pounds5.3$ million).
+This year's fair value movement on financial instruments was a loss of £5.8 million (2023 - gain of £4.3 million).

-Our realised profits are subject to tax in the UK at 19% and in the USA at 28.3%.
+Our realised profits are subject to tax in the UK at 25% and in the USA at 27.8%.
 Provision for deferred tax is then made for items recognised in the accounts but not realised for tax purposes, principally property revaluation surpluses.
 This provision is calculated at the rates which are expected to apply in the future.
-In the UK, the future tax rate has been increased to 25% and a small increase applies in the USA.
-Our overall effective tax rate is 24% which is consistent with the statutory tax rates.
+Our overall effective tax rate is 27.1% which is consistent with the statutory tax rates.